yangxhcaf/Calliope-View/README.md

 <img src="Img/RStudio.png" width="600"/>

 ### Docker
+Alternatively, access the app at http://128.196.142.101/.

-Alternatively, there is a [docker image](https://hub.docker.com/r/danielslee/calliope-view/) available to run this app.
+This link is launched by a [virtual machine](https://atmo.cyverse.org/) running the [docker image](https://hub.docker.com/r/danielslee/calliope-view/) to use this app.
+This image is also available:
 ```bash
 docker pull danielslee/calliope-view
 ```